-(21) days in advance of the hearing date.e.
-The hearing will ordinarily be private, except that the faculty member will have the right, upon request to the Hearing Panel chair and absent compelling considerations involving privacy interests of other parties, to a hearing that is open to the public (barring only witnesses during periods when they are not testifying).f.
-The burden of proof is on the party bringing the charges against the faculty member.
-This burden will be satisfied only by clear and convincing proof of the charges in the record of evidence, considered as a whole, presented to and received by the Hearing Panel.
-"Clear and convincing proof" refers to evidence of sufficient quantity and quality as would show that the truth of the charges is highly probable.g.
-In the event the faculty member, after requesting a hearing, does not participate in the hearing process or withdraws in writing the request for a hearing, the Hearing Panel will nevertheless be convened without the faculty member to make findings of fact and provide recommendations regarding dismissal, if necessary or appropriate under the circumstances.
-The Panel may solicit and receive evidence from any source to assist it in developing its findings and recommendations.h.
-The Hearing Panel will submit its findings and recommendations in a written report through the Provost to the President.
+(21) days in advance of the hearing date.

+(e) The hearing will ordinarily be private, except that the faculty member will have the right, upon request to the Hearing Panel chair and absent compelling considerations involving privacy interests of other parties, to a hearing that is open to the public (barring only witnesses during periods when they are not testifying).

+(f) The burden of proof is on the party bringing the charges against the faculty member.
+This burden will be satisﬁed only by clear and convincing proof of the charges in the record of evidence, considered as a whole, presented to and received by the Hearing Panel.
+"Clear and convincing proof" refers to evidence of sufﬁcient quantity and quality as would show that the truth of the charges is highly probable.

+(g) In the event the faculty member, after requesting a hearing, does not participate in the hearing process or withdraws in writing the request for a hearing, the Hearing Panel will nevertheless be convened without the faculty member to make ﬁndings of fact and provide recommendations regarding dismissal, if necessary or appropriate under the circumstances.
+The Panel may solicit and receive evidence from any source to assist it in developing its ﬁndings and recommendations.

+(h) The Hearing Panel will submit its ﬁndings and recommendations in a written report through the Provost to the President.
 It may conclude that adequate cause for dismissal does not exist, in which case it may recommend no sanctions or a sanction less than dismissal.
-The Provost will indicate concurrence or nonconcurrence with the report.i.
-The final decision will be made by the President.
-If the President does not accept the recommendations of the Hearing Panel, the President will, within twenty-five (25) working days after receipt of the report, convey in writing to the Hearing Panel his/her position and allow the Hearing Panel an opportunity to respond in writing within five (5) working days.
-After receipt of any further report from the Hearing Panel, the President will render a final decision.
-No further right of appeal within the University, such as by use of the faculty General Grievance Procedure (see Appendix E) will be available to the faculty member.j.
-The President will notify the faculty member of the decision in writing, to be hand delivered or sent by registered mail.
+The Provost will indicate concurrence or nonconcurrence with the report.

+(i) The ﬁnal decision will be made by the President.
+If the President does not accept the recommendations of the Hearing Panel, the President will, within twenty-ﬁve (25) working days after receipt of the report, convey in writing to the Hearing Panel his/her position and allow the Hearing Panel an opportunity to respond in writing within ﬁve (5) working days.
+After receipt of any further report from the Hearing Panel, the President will render a ﬁnal decision.
+No further right of appeal within the University, such as by use of the faculty General Grievance Procedure (see Appendix E) will be available to the faculty member.

+(j) The President will notify the faculty member of the decision in writing, to be hand delivered or sent by registered mail.
 Copies are to be sent to the Hearing Panel, the academic administrators involved in the case, the proponent, and the adviser.
 These parties will also be provided a copy of the Hearing Panel's report and any written communications between the President and the Panel.
-If the President decides on dismissal of the faculty member, an effective date (which may be the date of the notice) must be stated.k.
-Except as modified above, the additional procedures set forth in Appendix E, section D.1-5, relating to grievance hearings by the Faculty Appeals Committee, are also to be used for dismissal proceedings, as appropriate and as adapted (e.g., the charged party generally relates to the "petitioner" in Appendix E).
+If the President decides on dismissal of the faculty member, an effective date (which may be the date of the notice) must be stated.

+(k) Except as modiﬁed above, the additional procedures set forth in Appendix E, section D.1-5, relating to grievance hearings by the Faculty Appeals Committee, are also to be used for dismissal proceedings, as appropriate and as adapted (e.g., the charged party generally relates to the "petitioner" in Appendix E).

-All documents related to a disciplinary proceeding, from the preliminary action phase through a hearing, if any, become part of a disciplinary file that is maintained, after the conclusion of the proceeding, in the Provost's office.
+All documents related to a disciplinary proceeding, from the preliminary action phase through a hearing, if any, become part of a disciplinary ﬁle that is maintained, after the conclusion of the proceeding, in the Provost's ofﬁce.

-7.14.2.4Interim Suspension
+7.13.2.4.Interim Suspension